 Third – if you have ADFS enabled, during logging into the cloud, the user is redirected to your AD, so on the first screen he must put his e-mail, and on the second one (if you didn’t configure alternative login ID) he should type his SAM Account name or UPN.

 Fourth – he tries to connect to Skype for Business – in the case of autodiscovery failure, he must enter his SIP and his credentials in the application.
 But which credentials?

-Fifth – another user asks the one being our hero for his email, to send him an invitation to a shared folder on his OneDrive.
-Nothing works because of the difference between login name and original e-mail.
+Fifth – another user asks our hero for his email, to send him an invitation to a shared folder on his OneDrive.
+Nothing works because of the difference between the login name and the original e-mail.